South America 2012: Pink Tide

 5 Jun 1993–29 Dec 1996 Guatemalan Peace Agreements▲

 Under the populist presidencies of Ramiro de León and Alvaro Arzu, the Guatemalan government cracked down on corruption and human rights abuses.
 Starting with León the peace process, now brokered by the United Nations, was strengthened.
 Between 1994 and 1996, peace deals were made between the government and the Guatemalan National Revolutionary Unity (URNG), agreeing on human and indigenous rights and ultimately bringing a peaceful end to the Civil War.

 26 Jan–28 Feb 1995 Cenepa War▲

-After Ecuador constructed military outposts in the Cenepa valley to the east of the Cordillera del Cóndor—and hence in the Peruvian-claimed territory—Peru moved land and air forces into the region.
+After Ecuador constructed military outposts in the Peruvian-claimed Cenepa valley to the east of the Cordillera del Cóndor, Peru moved land and air forces into the region.
 Following clashes over a period of several weeks, the Peruvian military prevailed and a ceasefire was arranged.
 In October 1998, the two nations would sign the Brasilia Presidential Act, clarifying the frontier between them and putting an end to the territorial dispute.

 27 Feb 1999–pres.
 Bolivarian Revolution▲

 Venezuelan President Hugo Chavéz launched the Bolivarian Revolution—a leftist and populist movement to promote nationalism and socialism in Venezuela, and build a coalition of like-minded states in Latin America.
 Financially backed by Venezuelan oil money, the movement proved inspirational to many states in the Americas, even as Chavéz’s policies drove increasing numbers of Venezuelans abroad.
 However, when oil prices began to fall—and especially after Chavéz died in 2013—Venezuela faced rampant inflation, income loss, and hunger, leading to protests across the country.